-PB , 9 E , 17, 18, 19 A , and 19 B downstream of and including the Aniak River drainage, and Units 21 D , 22, 23, 24, and 26 A and which are not removed from the Unit. (ii) If the skin or skull of a bear taken in Units 9B, 17, 18, and 19A and 19B downstream of and including the Aniak River drainage is removed from the area, you must first have it sealed by an AD&amp;G representative in Bethel, Dillingham, or McGrath; at the time of sealing, the ADF&amp;G representative must remove and retain the skin of the skull and front claws of the bear. (iii) If you remove the skin or skull of a bear taken in Units 21D, 22, 23, 24, and 26A from the area or present it for commercial tanning within the area, you must first have it sealed by an ADF&amp;G representative in Barrow, Galena, Nome, or Kotzebue; at the time of sealing, the ADF&amp;G representative and front claws of the bear. (v) If you remove the skin or skull of a bear taken in Unit 9E from Unit 9, you must first have it sealed by an authorized sealing representative.
-At the time of sealing, the skin of the skull and front claws of the bear.
-Southeast Alaska Subsistence Regional Advisory Council Recommendation (April 2024) Take no action Southcentral Alaska Subsistence Regional Advisory Council Recommendation (April 2024) Support
+(ii) If the skin or skull of a bear taken in Units 9B, 17, 18, and 19A and 19B downstream of and including the Aniak River drainage is removed from the area, you must first have it sealed by an AD&G representative in Bethel, Dillingham, or McGrath; at the time of sealing, the ADF&G representative must remove and retain the skin of the skull and front claws of the bear.

+(iii) If you remove the skin or skull of a bear taken in Units 21D, 22, 23, 24, and 26A from the area or present it for commercial tanning within the area, you must first have it sealed by an ADF&G representative in Barrow, Galena, Nome, or Kotzebue; at the time of sealing, the ADF&G representative must remove and retain the skin of the skull and front claws of the bear.

+(iv) If you remove the skin or skull of a bear taken in Unit 5 from the area, you must first have it sealed by an ADF&G representative in Yakutat.

-Kodiak/Aleutians Subsistence Regional Advisory Council Recommendation (April 2024) Support Bristol Bay Subsistence Regional Advisory Council Recommendation (April 2024) Support Yukon-Kuskokwim Delta Subsistence Regional Advisory Council Recommendation (April 2024) Орроѕе Western Interior Alaska Subsistence Regional Advisory Council Recommendation (April 2024) Support with the OSM modification (April 2024) Seward Peninsula Subsistence Regional Advisory Council Recommendation (April 2024) Support with the OSM modification (April 2024) Northwest Arctic Subsistence Regional Advisory Council Recommendation (April 2024) Support Eastern Interior Alaska Subsistence Regional Advisory Council Recommendation (April 2024) Support with the Council modification to also allow the sale of black bear hides North Slope Subsistence Regional Advisory Council Recommendation (April 2024) Support with the OSM modification (April 2024)
+(v) If you remove the skin or skull of a bear taken in Unit 9E from Unit 9, you must first have it sealed by an authorized sealing representative.
+At the time of sealing, the representative must remove and retain the skin of the skull and front claws of the bear.
+Southeast Alaska Subsistence Regional Advisory Council Recommendation Support as modified by OSM in February 2025 Southcentral Alaska Subsistence Regional Advisory Council Recommendation Support as modified by OSM in February 2025 Kodiak/Aleutians Subsistence Regional Advisory Council Recommendation Oppose Bristol Bay Subsistence Regional Advisory Council Recommendation Support as modified by OSM in February 2025 Yukon-Kuskokwim Delta Subsistence Regional Advisory Council Recommendation Support as modified by OSM in February 2025 Western Interior Alaska Subsistence Regional Advisory Council Recommendation Support as modified by OSM in February 2025 Seward Peninsula Subsistence Regional Advisory Council Recommendation Support as modified by OSM in February 2025 Northwest Arctic Subsistence Regional Advisory Council Recommendation Support as modified by OSM in February 2025 Eastern Interior Alaska Subsistence Regional Advisory Council Recommendation Support as modified by OSM in February 2025

-Interagency Staff Committee Comments (April 2024) Varying support or opposition statements were provided by Regional Subsistence Advisory Council's across the regions based on differing cultural practices.
-Council recommendations and actions vary from support, support with modifications, to no action taken, and opposition.
-Therefore, it is relevant to note that the Board can support or oppose this proposal for each region individually, or regulations could state that these practices "may be allowed".
-The recommended modification by the Office of Subsistence Management (OSM) is based on The Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) requirements, and the ability of the State to seal hides.
-CITES is designed to protect threatened populations of brown bears elsewhere in North America, outside of Alaska, but selling the hide of a brown bear legally harvested in Alaska is allowed only if the State of Alaska issues a permit reporting that the sale will not be detrimental to the survival of brown bears in the wild.
-Interagency Staff Committee Comments (February 2025) The Interagency Staff Committee evaluated the current options developed by the Office of Subsistence Management (OSM) regarding the sale of brown bear hides harvested by federally qualified subsistence users in deferred Statewide proposal WP24-01.
-Since the analysis had new information added to it in an addendum that includes a revised OSM conclusion after the Subsistence Regional Advisory Councils (Councils) met during fall 2024, the Councils will not have the opportunity to review them prior to the February 2025 meeting of the Federal Subsistence Board.
-An additional deferral to allow for each of the Councils to provide their recommendations on the alternatives during their upcoming winter 2025 meetings will be important to ensure that the Council's recommendations based on the new information and OSM conclusion contained in the analysis addendum can be fully considered by the Board for their final action on this proposal.
-ADF&G Comments (April 2024) Support with the OSM modification (April 2024) ADF&G Comments (February 2025) None Written Public Comments None
+North Slope Subsistence Regional Advisory Council Recommendation Support as modified by OSM in February 2025 Interagency Staff Committee Comments [The ISC may add comments after it has met to review the analysis with added Council recommendations on the revised OSM Conclusion in the Addendum] ADF&G Comments Oppose Written Public Comments None